 Destination Networks coordinate destination management and work closely with local government, tourism organisations and operators.
 They are also responsible for implementing their region’s Destination Management Plan.

 In November 2021, the NSW Government announced changes to the Destination Network structure to ensure the continued success of the state’s regional visitor economy and deliver more resources and support.

-Changes to the Destination Network structure will take effect from 1 July 2022 and include:
+Changes to the Destination Network structure took effect from 1 July 2022 and included:

 - A new Destination Network for Central West NSW to increase resources for well-established visitor destinations including Bathurst, Orange and Mudgee

 - Aligning Destination Sydney Surrounds North and Destination Sydney Surrounds South boundaries with Western Parkland City.

 The changes support the NSW Government’s vision to make NSW the premier visitor economy of the Asia-Pacific and contribute to the goal of $25 billion in regional visitor expenditure and $65 billion in total visitor expenditure by 2030.